 The transport security state generator is executed during the build process (it may execute multiple times depending on the targets you're building) and generates data structures that are compiled into the binary.
 You can find the generated output in

 The preload data is stored in the Chromium binary as a trie encoded in a byte array (

 net::TransportSecurityStateSource::preloaded_data).
 The hostnames are stored in their canonicalized form and compressed using a Huffman coding.
-The generic decoder for preloaded Huffman encoded trie data is
+The decoder (

 A Huffman coding is calculated for all characters used in the trie (characters in hostnames and the